SilverHalf/mount-balrior/decima/fast-guide.md

 1. Being close to the boss so that you are targeted by [Spreads].
 2. Intercepting [Greens] on their way to the boss.

-The main risks you will should be aware of are:
+The main risks you should be aware of are:
 1. Being directly under the boss when she casts [Seismic Crash] or [Earthrend]: this will kill you.
 2. Getting hit by an [Arrow]: this will prevent you from intercepting [Greens] without dying.

+#### General Information for all Phases
+- Make sure you never stand inside the boss' hitbox.
+- Never move out of melee range from the boss.
+- When you get [Spreads], dodge them <b>inwards</b> and then reposition outside the boss' hitbox.
+You can stack spreads with other players, and dodge all of them at once.
+- When you see [Greens], intercept them by standing on them.
+Make sure you do not move from the boss to do this: only intercept them when they are in melee range, while remaining on the edge of the boss's hitbox.

 ---